bxdoan/bxdoan/README.md

 <div align="center">

-> Simplicity is the easiest path to true beauty.
+> Every child is an artist.
+The problem is how to remain an artist once he grows up.

-> — Seishuu Handa —
+> — Pablo Picasso —

 </div>